-Figure 27 - NaCl Reference Solution for Calibration
+Figure 27 - NaCl Reference Solution Calibration Chart

-During the 1-point calibration, the system will automatically pick the correct range for the calibration reference if the Q45C4 is in the AUTO range (see Section 7.11).
-If the Q45C4 is in a normal display mode, the user must be careful to calibrate with a solution that falls into the manual range selected.
-If the calibration solution is outside the manual range, an error will result.
+The user must be careful to calibrate with a solution that falls into the concentration range of the table selected.
+If the calibration solution is outside the table range, an error will result.